Diffeological, Fr\"{o}licher, and Differential Spaces: Introduction

 In Section~\ref{sec:manifolds}, we consider orbifolds, quotients by compact Lie group actions, and manifolds with corners.
-By a result of Gerald Schwarz \cite{schwarz}, the \emph{Hilbert map} identifies the quotient of a linear compact Lie group action with a subset of a Euclidean space as differential spaces.
-Consequently, the subset differential structure on its image is reflexive.
-See Example~\ref{x:orthogonal action}.
-As a consequence, manifolds-with-corners can be defined equivalently as differential spaces or as diffeological spaces; either of these structures is reflexive.
+By a result of Gerald Schwarz \cite{schwarz}, the \emph{Hilbert map} identifies the quotient of a linear compact Lie group action with a subset of a cartesian space as differential spaces.
+Consequently, the subspace differential structure on its image is reflexive.
+As a consequence, manifolds with corners can be defined equivalently as differential spaces or as diffeological spaces; either of these structures is reflexive.
 See Example~\ref{x:corners}.
 On the other hand, the quotient diffeology can be non-reflexive, and consequently different from the subset diffeology on the image of the Hilbert map.
 See Examples~\ref{x:orthogonal action} and \ref{x:orbifolds}.

-In Section~\ref{sec:wedge}, we consider finite unions of copies of the real line.
+In Section~\ref{sec:wedge}, we consider finite unions of copies of the real line, as well as finite unions of manifolds.
 For example, the union of the three coordinate axes in $\RR^3$ is diffeomorphic to a union of three concurrent lines in $\RR^2$ diffeologically but not as differential spaces.
 The former differential space is reflexive; the latter is not.
+See Examples~\ref{x:wedgesum} and \ref{three lines}.
+For a generalization to cleanly intersecting submanifolds, see Example~\ref{x:wedgesum2}.
+We conclude this section with a question about the reflexivity of an example that comes from polyfolds.

+In Section~\ref{sec:topology}, we consider topological properties of diffeological and differential spaces, and obtain some topological necessary conditions for reflexivity.

 Appendix~\ref{proofs} contains some technical proofs that are deferred from the earlier sections.